gita/bhagavad-gita-api/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind welcome!
+We welcome contributions of all kinds!